Promoting Diversity, Equity and Inclusion (DEI)

 Additionally, the company changed the name of the promotion department to the DEI Promotion Office in FY2024, and it has bolstered its activities as a means of confirming its commitment to diversity from the perspective of equity while also raising the level of understanding of its activities.

-EN Promoting Awareness-Raising Activities Within the Company
+EN Promoting Awareness-Raising Activities within the Company

-JFE Engineering engages in activities for reforming its corporate mindset, including diversity seminars for managers, e-learning programs for all employees and the annual Diversity Month.
-In FY2022, as part of the CSR promotion system*, the Diversity Committee, comprising the management team, was established to deploy company-wide policies and formulate and implement plans for each organization.
-For female employees, the company supports career development by providing opportunities for external training and networking events.
-It also accepts around 60 locally hired employees of overseas Group companies at any given time to provide on-the-job training.
-The company also strives to create an environment in which workers can spend their time in Japan with a sense of security, by offering information through a portal site and providing Japanese language classes.
-Every year in Japan, JFE Engineering actively hires around 70 mid-career recruits possessing diverse characteristics and values, such as those with experience in other industries.
+The company accepts 36 locally hired employees of overseas Group companies to provide on-the-job training.
+We also strive to create an environment where workers can spend their time in Japan with a sense of security, by offering information through a portal site and providing Japanese language classes.
+Every year in Japan, the company actively hires around 100 mid-career recruits possessing diverse characteristics and values, such as those with experience in other industries.

 SH Initiatives to Raise Awareness within the Company